 Until 1995, Legislative Council division boundaries were decided by the Parliament.
 The Legislative Council Electoral Boundaries Act 1995 established in law the “one vote, one value” principle.

-There have been three boundary redistributions since 1995.
+There have been four boundaries redistributions since 1995.

 in which the 19 Legislative Council divisions were redrawn so that all divisions had a similar number of electors.

 in which 15 new divisions were created following the passing of a law to reduce the number of Legislative Council members from 19 to 15.
-1998 electoral boundary redistribution.
+1998 electoral boundaries redistribution.

 in which the electoral boundaries were re-examined and adjusted where necessary to ensure all divisions still had similar numbers of electors.
-2007-08 electoral boundary redistribution.
+2007-08 electoral boundaries redistribution.